ytti/oxidized/README.md

 ## Help Needed

 As things stand right now, `oxidized` is maintained by very few people.
-We would appreciate that more individuals and companies getting involved in Oxidized.
+We would appreciate more individuals and companies getting involved in Oxidized.

 Beyond software development, documentation or maintenance of Oxidized, you could become a model maintainer, which can be done with little burden and would be a